Amelita Ramos: As First Lady

 In many ways, Ramos was a remarkable Presidential spouse, despite possessing a rather retiring character.
 Many past bearers of the title were homemakers, albeit as hostesses of Malacañang Palace; Ramos raised some eyebrows in conservative circles when, after her husband's accession following the 1992 elections, she refused to resign as the registrar of International School Manila, which was then located in Makati.
 Despite her new, exalted rank as consort to the head of state, she dutifully reported to the registrar's office much to the delight of female professionals.

 She was a particularly visible advocate of sport, a field outside the traditional realm of First Ladies.
 An active sportswoman herself, she was most associated with badminton, having served as president of the Philippine Badminton Association.
 Her achievements in the environmental field are considerable as well, having campaigned for the rehabilitation and conservation of the Pasig River, which received prominent attention during her husband's rule.
 She continues to be active in efforts devoted to the Pasig.

 In 1994, she led the development of the Orchidarium in Rizal Park, Manila, where an orchid named Ascocenda Amelita Ramos is named after her.
 She also established Ming’s Garden, a plant nursery and events venue in Silang, Cavite which also has a Filipino restaurant.

 Involvement in sports

 Ramos was president of the Philippine Badminton Association from 1996 until 2011, when Jejomar Binay was elected as her successor.
-She remained in the organization as chairman emritus until 2015.
+She remained in the organization as chairman emeritus until 2015.